cyberbotics/webots/docs/guide/jetbot.md

 %robot jetbot images/robots/jetbot/model.thumbnail.png

 JetBot is an open-source robot based on NVIDIA Jetson Nano.
-The robot is an affordable two-wheeled robot distributed as DIY kit.
+The robot is an affordable two-wheeled robot distributed as a DIY kit.

 More information on the JetBot robot can be found on this [website](https://jetbot.org/v0.4.3/).